screengui/sidescripts/Libraries/ByteNotif/README.md

-# NotificationLibrary Documentation
+# ByteNotif Documentation

-`NotificationLibrary` is a lightweight, customizable Roblox ModuleScript designed for creating animated toast notifications in player interfaces.
+`ByteNotif` is a lightweight, customizable Roblox ModuleScript designed for creating animated toast notifications in player interfaces.

 ---